Monitoring SES Evolution agent activity

 Windows Defender events | Generated when Windows events relating to the Virus and threat protection feature are reported.
 These logs are displayed only when the security policy contains Stormshield - Windows Defender event forwarding rule sets. |

 Agent logs can be read on the administration console and the agent’s interface.
-They can also be read on the syslog server if you have configured one.
+They can also be read on the Syslog server if you have configured one.

 Depending on whether you want to make changes or only view the Agent logs panel, you must have the Agent logs-Modify or Agent logs-Display privilege.

-You can configure the log levels that will be sent to the configure, agent and syslog server.
+You can configure the log levels that will be sent to the configure, agent and Syslog server.
 For further information, refer to the sections Sending logs generated by agents and Configuring log management.